Site icon Outdoor Gearzine "Outdoor Gearzine"

 • Many models cannot store gas cartridges inside

-• There is no large size, so it can be used at most two people
+• There are no large sizes available, so it can accommodate up to two people

 Tips for choosing

-The materials commonly used in cookers are aluminum and stainless steel, and in recent years the number of titanium has gradually increased.
-Of these, stainless steel is too heavy and is not realistic for mountain climbing, so you usually choose either aluminum or titanium.
+The materials generally used for cookers have traditionally been aluminum and stainless steel, with titanium becoming increasingly popular in recent years.
+Of these, stainless steel is too heavy to be practical for mountain climbing, so you will usually choose either aluminum or titanium

 material aluminum titanium Stainless steel (reference)